 There was also a corpus of denunciations in Ukrainian auxiliary police districts.
 These were either handwritten notes or oral messages from citizens that police officers recorded during an individual appointment.
 For example, a note containing the following information was discovered in the personal belongings of a police officer: “Jewish woman [surname] at 21/18 Fundukliivska Street,” or “Jew Pogrebetsky [address].”
 Once the necessary information had been obtained, a group of police officers was sent to the indicated address.
-The matter was made easier by the fact that unlike all others, searching Jewish apartments without a corresponding order or sanction was permitted.
+The process was made easier by the fact Jewish apartments, unlike all others, could be searched without a corresponding warrant or order .
 For example, detective Oleksandr Naumenko of the Shevchenivskyi District Police arrested several Jews based on denunciations.
-He independently arrested at least two suspects, including a convert who was first sent to headquarters but soon released (as a Jew who “accepted baptism 27 years ago”).
+He independently arrested at least two suspects, including a convert who was first sent to headquarters but soon released (as a Jew who “was baptized 27 years ago”).

 It should be explained that every police district had agents and investigators for criminal and political matters.
-Unlike other members of the UPP, they were subordinated to the head and a commissar of the UCP.
-The guidelines issued by the nationalists prescribed that criminal detectives investigate both criminal and administrative offenses.
-Political detectives were entrusted with combatting: “a) the remnants of Jewish communes; b) espionage; c) Ukrainian anarchist elements.”
-Although some police officers could arrest a suspected Communist or Jew, UCP workers carried out direct agential and detective work.
+Unlike other members of the UOP, they were subordinated to the commissars and the head of the Ukrainian Communist Party (KPU).
+The guidelines issued by the nationalists directed criminal detectives to investigate both criminal and administrative offenses.
+Political detectives were tasked with combatting: “a) the remnants of Jewish communes; b) espionage; c) Ukrainian anarchist elements.”
+Although any police officer could arrest a suspected communist or Jew, Ukrainian Communist Party workers were responsible for carrying out direct intelligence and investigative activities.
 Their duties generally remained the same until the end of the occupation.

-(Non-)fulfillment of duties depended entirely on the initiative of rank-and-file agents and detectives, as there was practically no control over their work.
-The head of the UCP only issued orders in oral form, while subordinates assumed sole responsibility for further modi operandi.
-For example, several UCP workers demanded the passport of a suspect “whose nationality was corrected to German, [because of which] we detained and sent [him] to Chief Gordon [Roman Bida – translator note] .”
+The execution—or non-execution— of tasks depended entirely on the initiative of rank-and-file agents and detectives, as there was practically no control over their work.
+The head of the UCP issued orders in oral form only, while subordinates assumed sole responsibility for further operational choices.
+For example, several UCP workers demanded the passport of a suspect “whose nationality was corrected from Jewish to German, [because of which] we detained and sent [him] to Chief Gordon [Roman Bida – translator note] .”
 Detainees awaited interrogation, which, prior to the German takeover of local police, could last for an unlimited time until the suspect confessed.
 For example, detective Mykola Halushko (a former NKVD worker) interrogated a Jewish man for almost 35 days.
 Moreover, some UCP officers decided independently to verify whether men suspected of being Jews were circumcised (beginning in the first half of 1942, only a SiPo/SD doctor could conduct a physical examination of Jews).
-The total number of arrests in the fall of 1941 was likely so high that Chief Bida decided to send the following petition to city commissar Muss:
+The total number of arrests in the fall of 1941 was presumably so high that Chief Bida decided to send the following petition to the city commissar Colonel Muss:

 The investigative division of the Ukrainian auxiliary police in Kyiv, in view of the Jewish-Bolshevik danger in the city, considers it necessary to establish a prison and concentration camp to isolate certain elements and combat sabotage and danger in the city.
 The investigative division requests the assistance of the commissar in Kyiv in transferring the Lukyanivska prison into the custody of the investigative division and in organizing a concentration camp near this prison.

 It is known from historical literature and sources that the auxiliary police were directly involved in executions in certain areas of Generalbezirk Kiew.
-Did these executions occur in the city?
-In one interrogation, former detective Vasyl’ Pokotylo (originally from Kyiv) confirmed that he executed Jews with several colleagues.
-One such incident occurred in October 1941, when Chief Bida
+Did these executions occur in the city itself?
+In one interrogation, former detective Vasyl’ Pokotylo (originally from Kyiv) confirmed that, together with several colleagues, he had executed Jews.
+One such incident occurred in October 1941, when: